 See “Getting T109 credit for completing MFO,” above.
 You can sign up for the online section of T109 in the fall or spring semester.
 All the work you have completed for MFO will count toward the T109 requirements.
 You will need to take the two in-person exams.

-I'm registered for a traditional section of T109 but I'd like to switch into the online section (or vice versa).
+I'm registered for a traditional section of T109 in the fall but I'd like to switch into the online section (or vice versa).
 Can I make this switch?

 I’m taking the online section of T109, but I’m worried that I will do poorly on the in-person exams because taking an exam on paper is very different from the work we’re doing online.